wuguo5982/CICD_Pipeline-MLOps/README.md

 (3).
 AWS cloud using CICD pipelines. \
 (4).
 Or Azure cloud using Github Actions.

-Many thanks to Krish Naik's invaluable guidances!
+Many thanks to Krish Naik's good guidances!